git annex add some_file

 The reason for that second copy is to preserve the old version of the file, when you modify the unlocked file in the work tree.
 Being able to access old versions of files is an important part of git after all!

-That's a good safe default.
+So two copies is a good safe default.
 But there are ways to use git-annex that make the second copy not be worth keeping:

 - When you're using git-annex to sync the current version of files across devices, and don't care much about previous versions.